 Always read the label.
 If symptoms persist see your healthcare professional.

-A clear colourless solution free from visible particles filled in 10mL, clear glass vial, stoppered with 13mm red colour serum chloro butyl stopper and sealed with flip off aluminium seals
+A clear colourless solution free from visible particles filled in 10mL, clear glass vial, stoppered with 13mm red or grey colour serum chloro butyl stopper and sealed with flip off aluminium seals

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 Pregnant or planning a pregnancy?

 For the active ingredient adenosine

 You should seek advice from your doctor or pharmacist about taking this medicine.
 They can help you balance the risks and the benefits of this medicine during pregnancy.

 For side effects, taking other medicines and more

 Download consumer medicine information leaflet (pdf) from the Therapeutic Goods Administration (TGA) website